Andrea055/Widerconverter/README.md

-# Hot Folders Converter
+# Discord Bot

-A sample Python application which uses the [Zamzar Developer API](https://developers.zamzar.com/) to automatically convert files in user-specified folders into different formats.
+A Python bot which uses the [Zamzar Developer API](https://developers.zamzar.com/) to automatically convert files send in discord server with command ".convert" and resend it.

-Use the app to monitor "hot" folders, and perform background conversions of (say) Word documents into PDF's, 7z archive files into ZIP's and PNG's into JPG's.

-This code is aimed at developers interested in using the Zamzar file conversion API.
-If you find any issues please raise them against this repository, since it is monitored by the Zamzar development team.
-We welcome pull requests, forks and suggestions for improvements.

-This code is licensed under the [MIT License](License) - we encourage you to take this code and develop on top of it.
+This bot automaticaly check file and convert it.

 Check it out: